yousefelkilany/llm-zoomcamp-25/cohorts/2025/workshops/dlt.md

 print(pipeline.last_trace)
 ```

 How many rows were inserted into the `zoomcamp_data` collection?
+`948`

 Look for `"Normalized data for the following tables:"` in the trace output.

 ## Question 3.
 Embeddings

 When inserting the data, an embedding model was used.
 Which one?
+`fast-bge-small-en`

 You can find this out by inspecting the `meta.json` file created
 in the target folder.

 ## Submit the results